Those special songs, Mothers Day activities of poems or gifts made by a preschooler and given to Mommy, Grandma or other caring woman is priceless!

 the full Mother's Day Theme pack!

-Materials: Moss, artificial flowers, small flower pots (clay ones already decorated--see Art Activities)
+Materials: Moss and/or soild and seeds. , artificial flowers, small flower pots (clay ones already decorated--see Art Activities)

-Have the children choose a flower that they want to attach to the pen.
+Have the children choose an artificial flower to attach to the bottom of the pen.
+Wrap it around the pen.

 Place flower-pen into the pen cap that is in the pot.